ph1p/figma-chat/README.md

 ---

 At first I thought about saving the messages in one element inside the figma-file, but the plugin can't be notified when a new message arrives.
-The plugin have to poll every n milliseconds.
+The plugin must set an interval that asks for new updates every n milliseconds.

 ### Todolist/Featurelist